 Your local area is your safe haven for the whole family, including your puppy.
 It’s that familiar place where day-to-day life unfolds.
 And it’s the same for your neighbours and their puppies.

-So what better way to socialise with the locals than by walking your puppy?
+So what better way to socialise with the locals than by taking a stroll with your pooch?
 For one, you get to see some of your friends, and your puppy gets to see and smell all sorts of new and interesting things as well.

 You probably already know that being a good neighbour means being respectful of other people’s property and wellbeing.
 This goes for your canine loved one as well.
 Here are a few helpful tips that will help keep your neighbours happy when you’re out and about with your puppy.Keep your puppy off private property

-Don’t walk your puppy until he can be properly identified in case he escapes.
+Proper identification for your puppy is important.
 Puppies should wear collars with an identification tag.
 It is now also the law to microchip you puppy from the age of 8 weeks, so make sure you have this already booked in with the vet.

 Most importantly, socialise and have fun!
 Introduce your puppy to other local puppies early on.
 Go for group walks or take a trip to the park with other owners in your area.
 It’s a great way to get to know your neighbours, and your puppy is sure to enjoy the company of a new playmate or two.